uwezukwechibuzor/blogmos/README.md

-# Blogmos
+# Chatmos

-Welcome to BLOGMOS!
+Welcome to CHATMOS!

 The Transparent, uncensorable Blog Hub for Cosmos Ecosystem